joaquimsaraivat/linux/kernel.md

 ### Compiler version

-Sometimes the compiler is not up to date to the needs.
+Sometimes the compiler is not up to date with the needs.
 In order to make this process easier you can use this:

 https://gist.github.com/jeetsukumaran/5224956#file-build-gcc-sh-L11

 The compiler is installed in the folder /platform/

-### Compiling the kernel in one machine and installing in another
+### Compiling the kernel in one machine and installing it in another

 After the command: